CityofToronto/bdit_data-sources/volumes/ecocounter/readme.md

 ## Main Tables
 Key tables `ecocounter.sites_unfiltered`, `ecocounter.flows_unfiltered`, `ecocounter.counts_unfiltered` each have corresponding VIEWs filtered only to sites/flows marked as `validated` by a human: `ecocounter.sites`, `ecocounter.flows`, `ecocounter.counts`.
 They otherwise have the same structure as the parent tables described below.
+See also Open Data SQL definitions [here](./open_data/readme.md).

 ### `ecocounter.sites_unfiltered`
-CAUTION: Use VIEW `ecocounter.sites` which includes only sites verified by a human.
+CAUTION: Use VIEW `ecocounter.sites` which includes only sites verified by a human (`validated` = True).
 Sites or "locations" of separate ecocounter installations.
 Each site may have one or more flows.
 When you want to update new rows with missing `centreline_id`s, use [this script](./updates/ecocounter_centreline_updates.sql).

 | column_name | data_type | sample | comments |